Supersymmetric AdS Solitons, Coulomb Branch Flows and Twisted Compactifications: Observables of the dual field theories

 Even if there are two free parameters in solving the equation of motion for the embedding function $R(u)$, the dynamics in the IR of the theory allows that for a given value of $m$ a finite number of values for $c$ exist, in order to have solutions that are well behaved.
 In the current case, there is only one value of $c$ for every $m$.
 To solve numerically the equation of motion for $R(u)$ from \eqref{action_R_u}, we integrate from the IR with boundary conditions $R(0)=R_0$ and $R'(0)=0$.
 In the left panel of figure \ref{D7_embeddings-c_vs_m}, some of these solutions are presented for different values of the constant $R_0$.
 The values of the parameters $m$ and $c$ are read off at the boundary and are presented in the right panel of figure \ref{D7_embeddings-c_vs_m}.

-The form of the brane embeddings is similar to other confining backgrounds (see e.g. \cite{Seo:2009kg}), where the singularity in the interior of the geometry triggers a repulsion that is responsible for the fact that the D7-branes avoid the central region.
-However the plot of the condensate with respect to the quark mass (in the right panel of figure \ref{D7_embeddings-c_vs_m}), shows an interesting non monotonic behaviour.
+In other confining backgrounds (see e.g. \cite{Seo:2009kg}), the interior singularity triggers repulsion, causing the D7-branes to avoid the central region.
+We observe similar avoidance behavior for the probe brane in our case (see the left panel of Figure \ref{D7_embeddings-c_vs_m}), even without an interior singularity.
+Moreover, the plot of the condensate with respect to the quark mass (in the right panel of figure \ref{D7_embeddings-c_vs_m}), shows an interesting non monotonic behaviour.
 The condensate flows to zero both when the quark mass is large (something that is expected since away from the singularity the embeddings are flat), but also for very small quark masses.
 And all this without ``jumping'' from Minkowski to Black hole embeddings, as it happens in the presence of the temperature \cite{Mateos:2007vn}.
 Notice here that in the embeddings that are studied in \cite{Seo:2009kg}, in a Gubser dilaton flow geometry \cite{Gubser:1999pk} that is not supersymmetric, the condensate is finite for zero quark mass indicating spontaneous chiral symmetry.
 In our case, there is a finite value of the quark mass that the condensate obtains a maximal value.
 This behaviour has to be investigated further.
 First we have to determine the exact relation between the parameters $m$, $c$ with the quark mass and the condensate.
 This should be followed by a holographic renormalization, in order to calculate the ``on-shell'' action, and by the computation of the meson spectrum.